alessandrosangalli/mob-programming-essays/README.md

 Get the best of your team: everybody has good and bad skills, mob makes you match and use your high points.

+Navigators must have confidence that the driver will do what is asked.

 ## On QA
 QA people need to be an active voice
 The process of development should be guided by tests on story and acceptance criteria